cpiemontese/tlc-elpi/README.md

 # tlc-elpi
 Implementation of some type theories in ELPI, an [embeddable λProlog interpreter](https://hal.inria.fr/hal-01176856/).
 These theories can be used to prove some (basic) theorems using the interactive theorem prover found in `itp.elpi`.
-Given a type it gradually builds a typed lambda-term through the use of tactics given as input by the user.
+Given a type it gradually builds a typed λ-term through the use of tactics given as input by the user.

 `stlc` contains term definitions, typing, conversion and tactics for the simply typed λ-calculus.